Vasilis414/diy-wifi-garage-controller/README.md

 * Make sure wires are properly soldered.
 * Check GPIO pin number in Python script matches your connection.
 * Ensure Flask server is running.

----

-Do you want me to do that next?